General Camping Information

 Parents are requested to pre-pay store money as it expedites the check-in process.
 The camp store sells snacks/drinks ($1.50), t-shirts ($15+) and other clothing items, animals ($2 to $14+), hats, Nalgenes ($15), jewelry ($1.50 to $5), and many other items.
 Unused store money will be available for return at check-out.
 Balances under $1.00 will automatically be transferred to the Tekoa Scholarship Fund.

-Campers may receive letters by mail or through E-Camp.
+Campers may receive letters by mail or through the website email system.
 Mail letters/packages one week prior to camp so they will arrive timely.
 NO food, candy or gum.
 If sent, these items will be disposed.
 Label all mail /packages with camper name, event name, camp week.
 You may also leave packages in the large green mail" boxes when you check-in.
 Have your campers name and the date you want it delivered to them written on it.

 Any mail received at Tekoa after the camper's week of camp will be shredded.
 We are unable to forward any mail or packages on to our campers.